top of page

 Rift.PNG

-Early morning, you will start with visit the the great Rift valley.
-A giant rift is slowly tearing Africa, apart and creating a new ocean.
-The Great Rift Valley, where Africa is dividing in two.
-This depression — known as the East African Rift — is a network of valleys that stretches about 2,175 mile long, from the Red Sea to Mozambique.
+Early morning, you will start with visit the the Rift Valley.
+A giant rift, known as the Great East African Rift is a depression that stretches about 2,175 mile long, from the Red Sea to Mozambique that is slowly dividing Africa into two continents and creating a new ocean.

-After a stop to take in the beauty, massiveness, and power of nature at work, you will head to a Massai village.
+After a stop to take in the beauty and massiveness of the valley, you will continue to a Massai village.

 Massai Village.PNG